tcdi/plrust/doc/designing_for_trust.md

 Likewise, a "trusted procedural language" will in practice be "eventually breakable", and the goal is not necessarily to be inviolate but to offer some resistance.

+A quality implementation of a trusted procedural language should offer enough resistance that you can worry much less.
+The rest of this discussion will revolve around what is ultimately a proposal to implement PL/Rust as a high-quality trusted procedural language and how to evaluate that as an ongoing event, rather than one that is necessarily expected to be "finished".

 ## Solving the problems

 A perfectly elegant solution would address all of these parts of the problem in one swoop.